BKasin/club-websystem/README.md

 # About this project

-The aim of the project is to build a new website for the CSUSB Information Security Club.
+The aim of the project is to build a new website for the Cyber Intelligence & Security Organization (formerly known as the Information Security Club).
 It will provide a central place to manage club membership, club events and RSVPs, projects and project sign-ups, etc. We are building this loosely according to the original database diagram located on Google Drive here (you must have the free [Draw.IO](https://www.draw.io) plugin installed first): [New Multi-club Website - Data Model](https://drive.google.com/file/d/0B2eX_I6RM9VBVVdONXYyRGpzSWs/view?usp=sharing).
 If you would like write-access to this diagram, contact Kenneth Johnson.

-This project is currently running at <https://www.ciso-csusb.org/>, though it will eventually be replaced by a [new version](https://github.com/InfoSec-CSUSB/Website-v2) based on Django 1.11 instead of Django 1.8.
+This project is currently running at <https://ciso-csusb.org/>, though it will eventually be replaced by a [new version](https://github.com/InfoSec-CSUSB/Website-v2) based on Django 1.11 instead of Django 1.8.

 ## Key goals